yoshimon/symbolic/doc/sphinx/source/symbolic_language/namespaces.rst

 Problem
 ---------------------
-Objects with the same name can lead to location clashes, if they are declared within the same scope.
+Objects with the same name can lead to location conflicts, if they are declared within the same scope.
 The following example illustrates the problem:

 .. code-block:: cpp

     float f(float a, float b)
     {
-        // Do something...
+        // Do something.
 	return 0.0;
     }